GLAUKEN/ico-erc20/README.md

 ### [Metamask](https://metamask.io/)

-#### Chrome extension allowing us to connect to the Ethereum main net, testnets (Ropsten, Rinkeby, Kovan)
+#### Chrome extension allowing us to connect to the Ethereum mainnet and testnets (Ropsten, Rinkeby, Kovan)

 Just install it like any other chrome extension